Jump to: Additional Information, Aerial Photographers, Books, Fort Wayne and Allen County Photos, Historic Contributions,Videos, Who am I?

 - Allen County Photo Album 1960-1969 - Upcoming book ‘Allen County Photo Album 1960-1969’ offers pictorial look at decade of change in Fort Wayne and Allen County by Kevin Kilbane published July 18, 2018 in The News-Sentinel newspaper.

-The Genealogy Center at the Allen County Public Library in Fort Wayne, Indianahas several videos posted by Allen County Public Library on YouTube.
-Here are some titles regarding what to do with photographs.
+The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana has hundreds of videos at the Allen County Public Library on YouTube.
+Here are a view titles regarding what to do with photographs.

 - Creating Your Family Photo Archive posted Nov 13, 2021.